eclab/grains/README.md

 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## Respite

+A fix to make it possible to use 2ENV with fast gate release / raise combinations that often occur with MIDI notes.

+Status: Working.

 ## Pluck-M

 A MIDI-based version of Pluck, a 4-voice Karplus-Strong string plucking simulator.
 Requires Mozzi.